Caznix/ns-wiki/docs/reference/northstar/callbacks.md

 ## List of callbacks

-Please refer to Respawn `../respawn/callbacks`{.interpreted-text role="doc"} for the list of callbacks defined in respawn code.
+Please refer to Respawn `../respawn/callbacks`  for the list of callbacks defined in respawn code.

 ### \_codecallbacks_common.gnut: